 Introduction

-Core experiment CE2.a-3 primarily focuses on the usage of an alternate transfer function in ETM with reshapeSetting 2, involving cross-plane chroma reshaping using one single LUT for both components.
+Core experiment CE2.b-2 primarily focuses on CE2.b-2 on SDR backward compatibility using ETM with reshapeSetting 2, involving cross-plane chroma reshaping using one single LUT for both components.
 In addition, joint optimization of the reshaper and encoder (as CE2.c and CE2.d experiments).

 The software package of this CE test was delivered to CE2 participants on Feb.
 4nd and results were delivered on Feb.
 6th.